fwouts/comet/README.md

 yarn start
 ```

-The release manager will then be available at http://localhost:3000.
+Comet will then be available at http://localhost:3000.